The next part of our learning journey will depend almost completely on the excellent content that the React development team has published.

 <body> tag”.
 Then, the scripts - the app itself - will replace the content of the div element with the components in the app.

 A React app is a client-side front-end app.
 It does NOT have a server part to it.
 A browser user “pulls” a React app, by visiting a URL that is the “root” of the app.
 As you will learn later, the packaging and deployment process creates a bundle of files that are sent to the browser when the root of the app is requested for the first time.

 That being said, all React developers - you included now - will start an on-demand per-instance Node.js server, and listen on the app’s URL.
 Then, from a browser, the app is pulled to the browser’s memory, and is ready for use.

 Therefore, start the server listener (NOTE: if you are not currently within the “my-app” folder, execute the command

 The server begins listening on HTTP port 3000.
 Depending on your computer’s configuration, it may automatically open a browser to the localhost port 3000 URL.

 An easy edit, just to prove that you can do so, is to edit the

 src folder.
 Change the text “Learn React” to anything else (ie: your name).
 After you save your changes, switch over to the browser window.
 It should show the new content.
 Behind the scenes, the Terminal process will regenerate the content, making changes where necessary to the deployment assets.
 As part of the process, the browser will refresh the visible content.

-This line is responsible for rendering our “App” component within the:
+The above code is responsible for rendering our “App” component (in “Strict Mode”) within the:

 <div id="root"></div> element in the “public/index.html” file.